eapanthers/AutoDrafter/README.md

 A fantasy football drafter which plans an entire draft given certain parameters.

 Clone this repository ($ git clone https://github.com/eapanthers/AutoDrafter.git), then install the appropriate python packages.
-Then run python Drafter.py and answer the following prompts:
+Then run python Drafter.py after navigating to the correct directory and answer the following prompts:
   - The index of the first pick
   - The number of rounds in the draft (two will be subtracted to account for kicker and defense picks)
   - The number of teams in the league